microsoft/PowerPlatformConnectors/certified-connectors/Dokobit Universal API/readme.md

 ## Dokobit Universal API
-Dokobit Universal API is a versatile tool that enables signing documents internally, within your system, and collecting signatures from 3rd parties outside your system, across Europe.
+Dokobit Universal API is a versatile tool that enables signing documents internally, within your system, and collecting signatures from 3rd parties, outside your system, across Europe.
 Document signing occurs in an accountless Dokobit signing (where invited participants can sign documents without registering on the Dokobit portal) interface with your organisation’s branding.

 ## Prerequisites